thoth-tech/documentation/docs/OnTrack/Front End Migration/readme.md

 # Entry point of OnTrack UIEnhancemnt

-The overarching goal of this project is to migrate the current components, which utilise AngularJS with CoffeeScript and Bootstrap, to Angular framework with Typescript.
-AngularJS support has officially **ended as of January 2022**, meaning that no new issues or pull requests can be submitted.
-CoffeeScript has outlived its usefulness and falls short of more contemporary frameworks in terms of support, functionality, and security.

-Developers can easily design dynamic single-page applications using Angular because to its component-based architecture.
-As TypeScript provides types and enables early problem identification, its use in its construction ensures improved security.
+> T3 / 2022

+OnTrack is now a hybrid project which is using Bootstrap/AngularJS + MUI/Angular, it is build using different reusable components.

+AngularJS support has officially ended as of **January 2022**.
+The code will remain accessible on GitHub, npm, Bower, and Release archive.
+This website will remain here indefinitely.
+The GitHub repository will be in an archived state, meaning that no new issues or pull requests can be submitted.
+CoffeeScript can be viewed as a fine complement to JavaScript, not a replacement.

+Therefore, the OnTrack frontend is looking forward to switching to the new MUI/Angular approach and trying to keep things more up to date going forward.

 ## **_Aims for Trimester_**

-- Use bottom-up progression to migrate at existing components
-- Restrict the conflicts between the old and new components
-- Gain experience to enable speedier growth in future trimesters
+---

+1. Testing new branch

+   - We have a special request from our director Andrew that we need to execute some on testing the doubtfire-web(quality/entity-service-to-npm) branch with doubtfire-api(refactor/entity-service-backend), write up some test scripts for people to run to verify that things work branch.
+   - Tests cases can just be actions for someone to perform.
+Now those branches have migrated much of the front end.
+We now need to exhaustively test it to make sure things work.
+Log the issue and report to director

+2. Components Migration

+   - There is **168 components** waiting to be migrated, in T3/2022, I hope we can continue the work that we left in previous trimester and assign some simple components for Juniors.
+Delivery lead should involve continuing the ongoing components, seniors should continue his work from previous trimester.

 ## **_Deliverables_**

+---

 **_Short Term:_**

+- Gather information and continue the migration work that left from previous trimester.
-- Develop and deliver at components migration
+- Develop and deliver at least 5 migrated components.
-- Carry on the components that are in the middle of migrating in last trimester
+- Understand and plan for testing new branch
+- Give Juniors OnTrack ASAP.
+- Improve and fix outdated documents.

 **_Long Term:_**

-- Ensure all migrated components have been tested and function as expected by implementing test units.
-- Prior to CoffeeScript support being removed, make sure that future team members are supported and set up for success to migrate all remaining components
+- Give enough passion for junior to involve into the same project next trimester
+- Extent documentation for new member to be able to understand the project quickly.

-## What to do next
+## **What to do next**

+---

 If you are new member into this team, welcome! and we are going to guide you step by step to show you what you sould do next if you are: